 Hello and thanks for popping by.
 Autumn is most definitely here and with it the very changeable weather.
-One minute blue skies and warming sunshine only to vanish, in a flash of lightening, to deep grey clouds, swirling winds and cold, drenching rain.
-Autumnal weather has all the consistency of a teenager’s mood swings!!!
-One thing that is guareented to brighten the dreariest day is this vibrant orange, Carrot Soup by my very talented and beautiful friend Liz over at Teta Lizza’s Kitchen.
+While one minute there are blue skies and warming sunshine only to vanish, in a flash of lightening, to deep grey clouds, swirling winds and cold, drenching rain.
+In fact, autumnal weather has all the consistency of a teenager’s mood swings!
+Yet, one thing that is guareented to brighten the dreariest day is this vibrant orange, Carrot Soup by my very talented and beautiful friend Liz.

-Forever I will be thankful to Liz for making and posting this Carrot Soup.
-The subtle hint of ginger gently warms you through as you consume this delicious soup.
-The beautiful sweetness of the carrots contrasts with the sharp, salty, Stilton, crumbled into the middle.
-Liz uses Parsley to garnish her soup and that too would be delicious, as would a swirl of cream, dollop of creme fraiche…. the garnishing possibilities are endless.
-It must be said, though, that without garnish, this soup is entirely delicious on it’s own.
-Accompanied by nothing more than a good, thick, slice of bread, for dunking and mopping!
+I will be forever thankful to Liz for allowing me to create and post this Carrot Soup.
+While the subtle hint of ginger gently warms you through as you consume this delicious soup.
+Also the beautiful sweetness of the carrots contrasts with the sharp, salty, Stilton, crumbled into the middle.
+Alternatively, Liz uses Parsley to garnish her soup and that too would be delicious, as would a swirl of cream, dollop of creme fraiche…. the garnishing possibilities are endless.
+And it’s important to mention that without garnish, this soup is entirely delicious on it’s own.
+Especially if it is accompanied by nothing more than a good, thick, slice of bread, for dunking and mopping!

 Recipe : Serves four portions of Carrot Soup